 Are stitches, crutches and broken bones what you’re hoping for this holiday season?

 Didn’t think so.
-Well, consider this startling statistic: Since 2012, the Consumer Product Safety Commission estimates 15,000 people are rushed to emergency rooms each year in November and December.
+Well, consider this startling statistic: The Consumer Product Safety Commission estimates 14,700 people are rushed to emergency rooms each year for decorating related injuries.

-Of those, about 5,000 to 6,000 are hurt in some type of fall — from a ladder (about half), off the roof or off of furniture they are standing on to hang indoor decorations up high.
+Of those, about 41% are hurt in some type of fall – from a ladder, off the roof or off of furniture they are standing on to hang indoor decorations up high.
 C’mon, fess up.
 You know you’ve done it.

 To save you some grief and a trip to your local emergency room, stay off the furniture, let the professionals get on the roof and use the right ladder for the right job.
 Here’s how:

 - Place the ladder on secure and level ground before stepping on it